 The typical opportunities I have worked on include:

-A real estate lawyer to join a global developer and logistics business to support the head of legal in a small UK team with both development and asset management work.
+• A senior commercial property lawyer to work for a successful retailer to focus on landlord and tenant work and manage a small team; • A real estate lawyer with significant development experience to join a UK business focusing on the non operational land and development portfolio within that area; • A real estate lawyer to join a global developer and logistics business to support the head of legal in a small UK team with both development and asset management work.

-As there is never a large volume of in-house real estate opportunities available in the regions, real estate lawyers who might be interested in a move into a business are not always actively seeking this type of opportunity.
+As there is never a large volume of in-house real estate opportunities available in the regions, real estate lawyers who might be interested in a move into a business are not always “actively” seeking this type of opportunity.
 This combined with the fact that the majority of real estate lawyers are extremely busy in their current role, means that there is not necessarily the time to look for a new role.